Hartz-byte/copmap-ai-system/README.md

 - Handbag
 - Other common urban objects

-Object detection enables further analysis such as crowd density and suspicious object identification.
+Object detection enables further analysis, such as crowd density and suspicious object identification.

 ---